HikmetOzdemir/euclidean-distance-benchmark/README.md

 ## Results image

-Below is a bar chart generated from a sample run.
+Below is a results printout from a sample run.
 Feel free to regenerate it on your own hardware.

 ![Benchmark results](results.png)